-Yet as much as the data underscores the weakness of stocks and the benefits of holding a plain-vanilla government-bond portfolio during recessionary environments, a few time periods stand out as outliers and are worthy of further examination.
-In three recessionary periods-January 1980 to July 1980, July 1981 to November 1982, and July 1990 to March 1991-stocks actually gained ground, and high-quality bonds did, too.
+Yet as much as the data underscore the benefits of holding a plain-vanilla government-bond portfolio during recessionary environments, a few time periods stand out as outliers and are worthy of further examination.
+In three recessionary periods - January 1980 to July 1980, July 1981 to November 1982, and July 1990 to March 1991 - stocks actually gained ground, and high-quality bonds did, too.
 In other words, stock market losses and bond market gains aren't a fait accompli in every recession.

-It is worth homing in on the two recessions in the early 1980s-the so-called "double-dip" recession-because they have some of the closest parallels with the current time frame.
+It is worth homing in on the two recessions in the early 1980s - the so-called "double-dip" recession - because they have some parallels with the recent past in the US.
 The Iran-Iraq war in 1980 caused energy prices to surge and led to broad-based inflation: In 1980, the inflation rate surged to nearly 14%.
-The Federal Reserve, led by Volcker, aggressively increased interest rates to combat soaring prices.
-That caused high unemployment and two economic contractions-a mild recession from January 1980 to July 1980 and a deeper one from mid-1981 through 1982.
+The Federal Reserve's aggressive interest-rate increases led to high unemployment and two economic contractions - a mild recession from January 1980 to July 1980 and a deeper one from mid-1981 through 1982.

-Despite those headwinds, stocks managed to post robust gains in 1980 and 1982, contributing to positive returns in both early 1980s recessions.
+Despite those headwinds, stocks managed to post robust gains in 1980 and 1982, contributing to positive returns in both early 1980's recessions.
 (Stocks did post a loss in 1981, however.)
 Stock market participants appeared to be looking through the bad news to better times ahead, including an end to rising inflation and interest rates, as well as a recovery in economic growth.
 They were also cheered by President Ronald Reagan's tax cuts and regulatory rollbacks, among other factors.

 Of course, each time period is different, and the current economic environment is almost certainly different from that of the early 1980s.
-As noted earlier, the 2024 economy appears to be pretty resilient even in the face of inflation and dramatic interest-rate increases, thanks largely to the health of the labor market and robust consumer spending.
+As noted earlier, the economy proved resilient even in the face of inflation and the Fed's 11 interest-rate increases in 2022 and 2023, thanks largely to the health of the labor market and robust consumer spending.
+In early 2025, recessionary storm clouds have gathered once again; stocks have fallen but US Treasury yields have risen, pushing down bond prices.

-Yet even as equity returns during recessions are scattershot, the data suggest that high-quality fixed-income assets are a boon to portfolios in most recessionary environments.
+Overall, though, high-quality fixed-income assets have been a boon to portfolios in most recessionary environments.
 That is largely due to lower yields and investors' desire for the stability and safety of fixed income and cash assets during periods of economic turbulence, both of which boost bond prices.
 While high-quality bonds won't diversify equities in every market environment (see: 2022), they have historically been reliable in periods of economic weakness.